pognetwork/specification/specification/protocol/blocks.md

 # Blocks

 In POG, transactions are contained in blocks.
-These blocks must be verified by more than 60% of prime delegates to be accepted by the network.
+These blocks must be verified by more than 60% of Prime Delegates to be accepted by the network.

 For more information on this process, check out [voting](./networking/voting)